MoniMurray/bookworms-et-al/README.md

 My Account is a tool designed for ease of use of the site user.
 It also creates a sense of exclusivity for a user, with certain content only available to a logged in user.

 The My Account tool contains features for all users, be that Registration for an account, Login to an account, or when logged in changes to contain a link to the user's Profile and a Logout link to logout and preserve the user's secure content of the site.
-It also provides a front-end means of managing the store's product offering for the Store Owner.
+It also provides a front-end means of managing the store's product offering for the Store Owner and requires authentication of their credentials to display this functionality.

 #### Shopping Cart